Demi-urge/menace_sandbox/docs/upgrade_notes.md

 Recursive discovery of orphan module dependencies is now enabled by default.
 To restore the previous behaviour, pass `--no-recursive-include` or set `SELF_TEST_RECURSIVE_ORPHANS=0` or `SANDBOX_RECURSIVE_ORPHANS=0`.

+## Workflow evolution in autonomous cycles

+`ImprovementEngineRegistry.run_all_cycles()` now triggers workflow evolution.
+`WorkflowEvolutionManager` benchmarks the baseline with `CompositeWorkflowScorer`, generates variants via `WorkflowEvolutionBot.generate_variants(limit)` and promotes those with a higher ROI.
+The number of variants is controlled by the `limit` argument while `ROI_GATING_THRESHOLD` and `ROI_GATING_CONSECUTIVE` gate further evolution once ROI gains stagnate.